william-ingold/pcpp-helper-bot/pcpp_helper_bot/templates/replytemplate.md

-Hello, I noticed you posted a PC Part Picker list URL, but either the table is malformed or missing.
-I've created one below for you:

-:table:
+Hello, I am the PC Part Picker Helper Bot!

+:message:

+PC Part Picker will create the table for you if you click on the Reddit logo at the top of your list.

 ---
 Please don't reply directly to me, so that we can minimize spam!